usexfg/DIGM/P2P_Audio_Architecture.md

 ---

-*Prepared for the DIGM core contributors – let’s build the future of music, one block, one note, one stream at a time.*
+*Prepared by DIGM core contributors – let’s build the future of music, one block, one note, one stream at a time.*